aws-geospatial/amazon-location-mobile-auth-sdk-android/README.md

 You can create an AuthHelper and use it with the AWS Kotlin SDK:

 ```
-// Create a credentail provider using Identity Pool Id with AuthHelper
+// Create a credential provider using Identity Pool Id with AuthHelper
 private suspend fun exampleCognitoLogin() {
     var authHelper = AuthHelper(applicationContext)
     var locationCredentialsProvider : LocationCredentialsProvider = authHelper.authenticateWithCognitoIdentityPool("MY-COGNITO-IDENTITY-POOL-ID")